What Is Wander, Wonder, Write?

 Could we postpone our decision and look around for a while?
 Could we live nowhere and travel the world?
 Could we go… everywhere?

-In my essay “Taking the Plunge into Nomad Life,” I explain in more detail how we made our choice and what happened next.
+In my essay “Taking the Plunge into Nomad Life,” I explain in more detail how we made our choice.
+In the essay “Uplifting Takeaways from 6 Years of Nomad Life,” I write about how that decision has changed me.

 Where Can I Read More About You?

-Jon DiSavino from Short Story Today (podcast) did an in-depth interview with me about my nomadic existence.
+Jon DiSavino from Short Story Today (podcast) did an in-depth interview with me about my writing and my nomadic existence.
 He also created an audiobook production of my short story “The Men on the Fence,” originally published by Triquarterly.

 Megan Harlan from Farsickness interviewed me on traveling and the meaning of water in my writing.